Description

 Clinical History

 This male child had a cardiac murmur discovered at birth.
 He remained well until the age of 10 months.
 Two weeks before admission to hospital, he became languid, developed a slight cough, and suddenly gained a lot of weight.
-Ten days before admission he developed swelling of the hands, feet and face.
+Ten days before admission he developed swelling of his extremities and face.
 On examination, he was a chubby child with a blood pressure of 90/59 mmHg.
 There was a fine thrill over the whole precordium, and a harsh systolic murmur maximal in the pulmonary area.
 There was oedema of the face and legs.
 After admission the child gained further weight, and there was no response to therapy.
 Death was due to congestive cardiac failure.

 Pathology